 This is where D2C comes in for insurers.
 Digitizing customer information makes for more efficient data retrieval and better application of consumer analytics.
 The insights derived can pinpoint interaction opportunities, including cross-selling moments, all in real time.

-According to Bain, the more touchpoints the better, as insurers that master the art see net promoter scores that are 15 points higher than other insurers.
+, the more touchpoints the better, as insurers that master the art see net promoter scores that are 15 points higher than other insurers.

 D2C Adds up to Stronger Acquisition, Retention and Loyalty

 In our survey, 77% of insurers are seeing demands for direct-to-consumer channels of engagement.
 That’s because consumers have grown accustomed to interacting through the channel that is most convenient in the moment, and they like the simplicity of purchasing online.

 Insurers with strong D2C channels send a clear message to consumers.
 It says they are in touch and ready to put their customers at the center of their business strategy.
 Customers deliver loyalty in return, driving up retention rates and buying more products.

 See also: P&C Insurers: Come Out of the Dark Ages